learn-co-curriculum/hs-mvc-resources/README.md

 ## TELL ME MORE ABOUT SINATRA AND MVC!!!

 Okay, okay!
-Here are some more resources on the Model-View-Controller structure and the Sinatra framework that we'll be using to create our web applications.
+Here are some resources on the Model-View-Controller structure and Sinatra - the framework that we'll be using to create our web applications.

 <img src="http://www.tonymarston.net/php-mysql/model-view-controller-01.png">